Human rights in the developing world

 - Africa: Pessimism or optimism?
 Two views from African Human Rights activists on the way ahead

-Method of assessmentAssessment weighting: 60% unseen examination and 40% coursework (one essay of 6000 words) All coursework may be resubmitted.
+Method of assessmentAssessment weighting: 50% unseen examination, 40% coursework (one essay of 6000 words) and 10% in-class presentation.
+Coursework may be resubmitted.

 Steiner H. and Alston P.: International Human Rights in context, (2007), 3rd ed.
 Oxford